 The apps are divided into sections.
 At the top of the Apps page, Installed lists the programs already installed on your computer.
 They have a button either to Open the app or Update (if there is an update available).
 To see all apps that may have outstanding updates, click Updates in the top left corner.
 To the right of each app is a More button (…) which allows you to see other versions or the Uninstall.
 To see how to roll back to a previous version of Lightroom Classic, see this blog post.

-The next section on the Apps page is Included in your subscription.
+The next section on the Apps page is Available in your plan.
 These apps are part of your subscription and are available to install, if you wish to use them.

 The final section is Trials.
 These apps are not included in your subscription but you can install on a trial basis (generally 7 days).
 This allows you to try the full version before adding them to your subscription.
-If you know you want the app, simply click Buy.
+If you know you want the app, simply click Buy Now.

 The Categories section in the left pane sorts apps by the chosen topic.
-So, Photography will show all relevant apps, this time divided into the sections of Desktop apps / Web apps and services / Mobile apps.
-The options above are combined here, so you can Install or Open Desktop apps (with the same options as above with the three …), launch the web versions of products that are in your subscription plan or send a link for installing a mobile app to your device.
+So, Photo will show all relevant apps, this time divided into the sections of Popular for photography / Edit photos on the go / Assets and inspiration / Organization and enhancement / Showcase your work.
+The options above are combined here, so you can Install or Open Desktop apps, launch the web versions of products that are in your subscription plan or send a link for installing a mobile app to your device.
 The mobile link can be sent via SMS to your mobile or to the email address registered to your Adobe account.
 The other Categories work similarly but concentrate on Design and other apps Adobe offer.

 In the top right corner, there are further icons.
-Click on the gear wheel in the top right to access and update your CC App Preferences, such as the install location.
+Click on your avatar icon in the top right to access and update your CC App Preferences, such as the install location.
+This also allows you to sign in or sign out, deactivating or reactivating all of your subscribed apps.
 The cloud icon shows the cloud space used and current file sync status.
 This doesn’t tell you whether Lightroom has finished syncing, as the Creative Cloud file sync is separate (and works more like Dropbox).
-Finally, your avatar icon allows you to sign in or sign out, deactivating or reactivating all of your subscribed apps.

 For extensive information on Lightroom Classic, see Adobe Lightroom Classic – The Missing FAQ.